drupalsocialinitiative/social_auth_amazon/README.txt

 It adds to the site:
  * A new url: /user/login/amazon.
- * A settings form on /admin/config/social-api/social-auth/amazon page.
+ * A settings form at /admin/config/social-api/social-auth/amazon.
  * A Amazon logo in the Social Auth Login block.